Floyd Mayweather Jr., DJ Khaled to pay big SEC penalties in cryptocurrency promotions

 According to SEC charging documents, Mayweather failed to disclose that he was paid $300,000 to promote coin offerings by three issuers to his 39.2 million followers on his Twitter, Instagram and Facebook accounts last year.

-Khaled, meanwhile, failed to disclose that Centra paid him $50,to promote one of its coin offerings on his Twitter and Instagram last year, according to the documents.
+Khaled, meanwhile, failed to disclose that Centra paid him $50,000 to promote one of its coin offerings on his Twitter and Instagram last year, according to the documents.

 (The Instagram link cited in Khaled's Sept.
 27 tweet has since been deleted.)